p-sam/electron-prompt/README.md

 ### parentBrowserWindow (optional)

 The window in which to display the prompt on.
-If not supplied, the parent window of the prompt will be null.
+If not supplied, the parent window of the dialog will be null.